 The Authority has three museums in listed buildings.
-Honeywood is listed Grade II and Whitehall Grade II.
+Honeywood is listed Grade II and Whitehall Grade II\.
 Honeywood is currently operational, predominantly delivering services relating to knowledge and culture.
 Honeywood, the Council's main museum is a historically significant building with origins in the 17th Century.
 The core of the building includes several flint and chalk checkerboard walls, once a significant local building style of which very few examples remain.
+Whitehall is a unique building dating from c.1500.
+It

 Whitehall is a unique building dating from c.1500.
-It was owned by the same family for 250 years and retains many of its original features.
+I was owned by the same family for 250 years and retains many of its original features.
 It is a rare survivor of a Tudor building on the domestic scale.